ankurkushwaha9/Discord-Virtual-Assistant/README.md

 ## ⚠️ Important Security Note

-Never commit your `.env` file to GitHub!
-It contains sensitive API keys.
-The `.gitignore` file is configured to prevent this, but always double-check before pushing.
+The `.env` file in this repository contains placeholder values.
+Replace them with your actual API keys before running the bot.
+Never share your real API keys publicly!

 ---